pingcap/docs/dev/benchmark/add-index-with-load.md

 ### Test conclusion

-When you only perform query operations to the target column of `Add Index` statement, the effect of `Add Index` operation on online load is not obvious.
+When you only perform query operations to the target column of `Add Index` statement, the effect of `Add Index` operation on online workloads is not obvious.

-## Test plan 3: the cluster load does not involve the target column of `ADD INDEX`
+## Test plan 3: the target column of `ADD INDEX` statement is not related to the online workloads

 1. Start `oltp_read_write` testing.
 2. At the same time with step 1, use `alter table test add index pad_idx(pad)` to add an index.